 Commodore Format Power Pack 22 from July 1992.
 Robocod, DJ Puff, Hover Bovver, Agent Orange.

-A look at issue 22’s Early Warning scanner tells a tale.
+Issue 22’s preview section tells a tale.
 It’s full of games that were no-shows or rush releases as the console market really began to bite.
 As the newly released SNES took up the shop shelves and kids’ bedrooms Lawnmower Man, an Arsenal game, Batman Returns and Fuzzball were eventually canned.
 What the C64 lacked in quantity over the 1992 summer holidays, though, it made up for in sheer awesomeness.
 This month’s Power Pack demoed two cracking platformers, and Jeff Minter was back on the tape too.
 Let’s have a look.

 JAMES POND 2: ROBOCOD